alexandrejulien/yarp-reverse-proxy/README.md

 ## About The Project

 Peppermint Reverse Proxy is a simple implementation of Microsoft Yarp Project (https://microsoft.github.io/reverse-proxy/). <br />
+It's a out of a box version of Yarp librairie, intergrated into a light asp.net application.

+Multiples platforms are availables :
+- Portable (.NET 6 Runtime dependency)
+- Win (x86 / x64)
+- Linux (x64)
+- Mac OS (x64)
 This a light out of the box reverse-proxy application which can be self hosted with Kestrel Web Server (.NET Web Server) or with a IIS in replacement of ARR (Application Request Routing).
 <br />

 YARP supports :
 - HTTP/2 end to end
 - Loadbalancing